jeremy-dolan/jd-reference/jd-markdown.md

 >> with a nested
 >> blockquote

-`code, and you can use `` in your string`
+inline `code, and you can use `` in your` string

-``also code, and you can use ` in your string``
+also inline ``code, but you can use ` in your`` string

-    codeblock, if we are indented by at least four spaces -- see fenced codeblocks in extended syntax for an alternate syntax
+    codeblock, by uniformly indenting at least
+    four spaces -- see also fenced codeblocks in extended syntax for an alternative

+---

 ### Links